-September 2022 remained worse than target at 36.7%.
-Most sites have fully resumed surgical activity following seasonal closures, however, several sites continue to experience reductions in surgical activity due to staffing challenges.
-Scheduled surgical activity is focused on urgent and delayed surgeries, including patients who were postponed due to COVID or waiting more than twice their clinical benchmark.
+The results for April to July 2023 remain worse than target at 38.1%.
+Surgical activity has fully resumed at all sites, however, it will take time to improve the wait time for scheduled surgeries as patient need for surgery continues to grow.
+Scheduled surgical activity is focused on urgent and delayed surgeries.
 As a result, some non-urgent patients may be waiting longer for their surgery.